 Over Thirty Years of Vision Therapy Success

-The vision therapy department has been an established part of EYEcenter for over thirty years.
+The vision therapy department has been an established part of EYEcenter for over fifty years.
 We receive referrals from many professionals, including optometrists, physicians, psychologists, educators and rehabilitation specialists for the diagnosis and treatment of conditions in the following areas: eye muscle weaknesses including tracking, eye alignment and focusing; visual information processing; and vision-related learning issues.

 Common symptoms of these types of disorders:

 - Smart in everything but school

 - Frequently loses place or skips words when reading

 - Squinting, eye rubbing or excessive blinking